AndrewTweddle/Super15FantasyLeague2012/README.md

 In 2012 I wanted to incorporate these sorts of effects into the model.
 So I built a multiplicative model where each team would have an attack and defence factor both at home and away from home.
 The home team's score in each match would be predicted from the home team's attack factor at home and the away team's defence factor away from home.
-The away team's score would be based on their attach factor away from home, and the home team's defence factor at home.
+The away team's score would be based on their attack factor away from home, and the home team's defence factor at home.

 I used this model to estimate the scores of each team in each match, not just the probability of a win or loss as I did in 2011.